Lecture Notes in Cosmology: The perturbed Boltzmann equation for photons

-The same equations hold true also for $\Theta^{(T)}_{+,\times}$ and $\Theta^{(T)}_{P+,\times}$.
-The combination of terms between square brackets in the above equations is sometimes dubbed as $\Psi$ in the literature.
-Since for us $\Psi$ is already used as one of the Bardeen potentials, in Chapter \ref{Chap:CMBEvo} we shall use another notation.
+The same equations also hold true for $\Theta^{(T)}_{+,\times}$ and $\Theta^{(T)}_{P+,\times}$.
+The combination of terms between square brackets in the above equations is sometimes referred to as $\Psi$ in the literature.
+Since $\Psi$ is already used as one of the Bardeen potentials for us, in Chapter \ref{Chap:CMBEvo} we shall use another notation.